Lesnes Abbey: History

 In 1381 Abel Ker of Erith led a local uprising during the Peasants' Revolt, a rebellion which initially broke out in the neighbouring county of Essex.
-A group from Erith forced their way into nearby Lesnes Abbey and made the abbot to swear an oath to support them.
+A group from Erith forced their way into nearby Lesnes Abbey and made the abbot (an important local landlord) to swear an oath to support them.
 They subsequently marched to Maidstone to join the main body of men led by Wat Tyler.

-The Abbot of Lesnes Abbey was an important local landlord, and took a leading part in draining the marshland.
-However, this and the cost of maintaining river embankments was one of the reasons given for the Abbey's chronic financial difficulties.
-It never became a large community, and was closed by Cardinal Wolsey in 1525, under a licence to suppress monasteries of less than seven inmates.
-It was one of the first monasteries to be closed after the Dissolution of the Monasteries in 1534, and the monastic buildings were all demolished, except for the Abbott's Lodging.
+Abbots also took a leading part in draining the marshland, but this and the cost of maintaining river embankments led to the Abbey suffering chronic financial difficulties.

+The Abbey never became a large community and was closed by Cardinal Wolsey in 1525, under a licence to suppress monasteries of less than seven inmates.
+The canonry buildings were all demolished except for the Abbott's Lodging.
 Henry Cooke acquired the site in 1541 and it eventually passed to Sir John Hippersley who salvaged building materials, before selling the property to Thomas Hawes of London in 1632.
 It was then bequeathed to Christ's Hospital in 1633.
 Some of the stone is said to have been used in the construction of Hall Place in nearby Bexley.

 The abbey was effectively lost and the area became farmland, with the abbot's house forming part of a farmhouse.
-In modern times it has been restored to show some of the walls and the entire outline of the abbey is visible giving a good idea of the size and atmosphere of the original place.
-It is located on the Green Chain Walk and surrounded by parkland and an ornamental garden.
-There is a café and a small exhibition of the abbey and toilet facilities for visitors.

-There is a large externally propped mulberry tree (Morus nigra) at the northern side of the abbey.
+In the late 18th or early 19th century a mulberry tree (Morus nigra) was planted on what had been the Abbey's north side – this still stands and is now externally propped.

 The site was excavated by Woolwich & District Antiquarian Society in about 1909 to 1910.
-Some archaeological finds from the Abbey's site are displayed in Greenwich Heritage Centre, Artillery Square at Woolwich SE18 4DX, others are further east in the museum in Erith Library 100 High Street DA8 1SL.
-The Missale de Lesnes is in the library of the Victoria & Albert Museum in South Kensington, London.
+Archaeological finds from the Abbey's site are held by the Royal Greenwich Heritage Trust, with some on display in Erith Library.
 The former London County Council purchased the site of the ruins in 1930, which were opened to the public as a park in 1931.
 Since 1986, the site has been the property of the London Borough of Bexley.
 A branch of the Green Chain Walk passes the ruins on its way from Oxleas Wood to Thamesmead riverside.

-Burials at Lesnes Abbey

-Richard de Luci was buried at the abbey on 14 July 1179.
+In modern times the site has been restored to show some of the walls and the entire outline of the abbey is visible giving a good idea of the size and atmosphere of the original place.
+The ruins remain surrounded by parkland and an ornamental garden.
+There are also a café, a small exhibition of the abbey and toilet facilities for visitors.